-- Appropriate a portion of the City's annual CDBG allocation for projects that serve the Los Altos community. - Provide funding to participate in a multi-jurisdictional housing finance program (such as a Mortgage Revenue Bond or Mortgage Credit Certification Program). - Apply for state and federal funding on behalf of a nonprofit, under a specific program to construct affordable housing.
+- Transfer the City's annual CDBG allocation to the County for projects that serve the Los Altos community. - Provide funding to participate in a multi-jurisdictional housing finance program (such as a Mortgage Revenue Bond or Mortgage Credit Certification Program). - Apply for state and federal funding on behalf of a nonprofit, under a specific program to construct affordable housing including persons with physical disabilities or developmental disabilities.